JunkyByte/easy_ViTPose/README.md

 If you have a compatible GPU set up with [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), ViTPose will run with hardware acceleration.

-To test an example, create a folder called `cats` in your home directory with a picture of a cat as `image.jpg`.
+To test an example, create a folder called `cats` with a picture of a cat as `image.jpg`.
-Run `./models/download.sh` to fetch the large yolov8 and coco ViTPose models.
-Then run inference using the following command:
+Run `./models/download.sh` to fetch the large yolov8 and ap10k ViTPose models.
+Then run inference using the following command (replace with the correct `cats` and `models` paths):

-`docker run --gpus all --rm -it --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v ./models:/models -v ~/cats:/cats easy_vitpose python inference.py --det-class cat --input /cats/image.jpg --output-path /cats --save-img --model /models/vitpose-l-coco.onnx --yolo /models/yolov8l.pt`
+`docker run --gpus all --rm -it --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v ./models:/models -v ~/cats:/cats easy_vitpose python inference.py --det-class cat --input /cats/image.jpg --output-path /cats --save-img --model /models/vitpose-l-ap10k.onnx --yolo /models/yolov8l.pt`

 The result image may be viewed in your `cats` folder.